Natural septic treatment powder. Monthly natural septic defense. No harsh chemicals.

 Does treatment replace future pumping?

-No. Septic treatment does not replace pumping, inspections, or repairs.
+No. Septic treatment works alongside pumping, inspections, or repairs.
 It is one part of a maintenance routine.

 Why do I still smell septic after pumping?